Application deadlines are quarterly:

-Applications are accepted year round in Anchorage and Fairbanks.
-In other locations, applications will be accepted on an as needed basis when regional openings exist.
+Applications are accepted year round for the Anchorage and Fairbanks regions.
+Applications will be accepted on an as needed basis for other local apprenticeships when regional openings exist.

 All qualifying applicants in a given quarterly period will be offered an interview during regularly scheduled interview sessions, usually about a month after the close of the application period.